 First Timer's Guide to Cannon

 The two most important layers are the ones closest to your skin and the one on the outside.
 The best underlayers are absorbent and "wick" perspiration away from your skin.
-The outermost layer, including pants, should be wind and water resistant (cotton clothes such as jeans and sweatpants absorb water, making you wet & cold) You'll also need warm, weather resistant gloves/mittens, warm socks (wool or synthetic), a neck warmer and a hat or helmet.
+The outermost layer, including pants, should be wind and water resistant (cotton clothes such as jeans and sweatpants absorb water, making you wet & cold) You'll also need warm, weather resistant gloves/mittens, warm socks (wool or synthetic), a neck warmer & COVID appropriate face covering and a hat or helmet.
 For children, as well as adults, the best way to stay warm is to dress in layers.
 As conditions and weather change, you'll want the option to add or remove layers to adjust to temperature.
+Remember, you will NOT be able to store bags or extra gear in the lodge so plan appropriately.

 Proper Eye & Skin Protection